 - The organizer in an LLC is any qualified individual or company responsible for filing the Articles of Organization.

-- Lawyers, business formation services, the LLC's registered agent, or an LLC member can act as the organizer.
+- Lawyers, business formation services, the LLC's registered agent, or an LLC member can be the organizer.

-- It is advisable to employ a business formation service since the LLC's creation is handled professionally.
+- From my personal view, it's advisable to employ a business formation service since the LLC's creation is handled professionally.

 Who Is an LLC Organizer?